bakirgrbic/bblm/README.md

 and modifying LMs.
 Inspired by the [BabyLM Challenge](https://babylm.github.io/index.html).

 NOTE:
+* Use huggingface models you trust.
+When possible specify the exact revision number for the model you are using.
 This project is still a work in progress.
 - electra-tiny-elc does not work with WOS task
 - other huggingface models such as google-bert/bert-base-uncased do not work with the WOS task